 - Shore and Reef Fishing: For a low key alternative, shore fishing from the beach is a popular option.
 While there isn’t any freshwater fishing on Maui, Hawaii also doesn’t require any salt water fishing licenses.
 Mostly done by whipping (casting lures and baits and reeling them in) or dunking (baitcasting with lead weights or bobbers), you can simply rent gear and go out alone or hire a shore fishing guide to show you the ropes.

 - Net Fishing: While lay net fishing is currently banned in Maui County, throw net fishing is still widely used by many native Hawaiians.
-As a guest of the Travaasa Resort in Hana, you’ll be given special instructions and a chance to practice at the beautiful Hana Bay.

 - Kahului Harbor